ansys/pyensight/doc/source/calc_functions.rst

 ``Dist2Nodes(any parts, nodeID1, nodeID2)``

 Computes a constant, positive variable that is the distance between any two nodes.
 This function searches down the part list until it finds *nodeID1* and then searches until it finds *nodeID2*.
 It returns ``Undefined`` if *nodeID1* or *nodeID2* cannot be found.
 Nodes are designated by their node IDs, so the part must have node IDs.

 .. note::
     Most created parts do not have node IDs.

     The geometry type is important for using this function.
 There are three geometry types: static, changing coordinate, and changing connectivity.
-You can find out your geometry type by doing a **Query→Dataset** and looking in the **General Geometric section** of the popup window.
+You can find out your geometry type by selecting **Query→Dataset** and looking in the **General Geometric section** of the popup window.

     If you have a static geometry with visual displacement turned on, the ``Dis2Nodes``